realityexpander/CloudCoverUSA2/README.md

 [<img src="app_publishing/play_store.png" width="150">](https://play.google.com/store/apps/details?id=com.realityexpander.cloudcoverusa2)

 - KMP Application for iOS, Android and Desktop (Apple Chip only for now)
-- Source data from the Space Science https://www.ssec.wisc.edu/
+- Source data from the Space Science and Engineering Center at University of Wisconsin-Madison https://www.ssec.wisc.edu/

 This is a Kotlin Multiplatform project targeting Android, iOS & Desktop.